Mathnerd314/stroscot/docs/Reference/Memory.rst

 Operations
 ----------

 Various functions record different statuses for chunks of memory.
-Memory functions check the status of memory before operating (prevention of double free / access to undefined memory).
-Inaccessible memory cannot be read/written (prevention of use after free).
+Memory functions check the status of memory before operating, hence preventing common errrors like double free, access to undefined memory, null pointer dereferencing, etc. Similarly inaccessible memory cannot be read/written, preventing use after free.

 Most addresses will not be allocated (status Free/Unknown), hence the array is sparse in some sense.
 It is in fact possible to implement the typical `sparse array operations <https://developer.android.com/reference/android/util/SparseArray>`__.
 There are functions to directly allocate memory at an address.
 Reading and writing are done directly in assembly.
 The list of currently mapped pages can be had from ``/proc/self/maps`` and `VirtualQueryEx <https://reverseengineering.stackexchange.com/questions/8297/proc-self-maps-equivalent-on-windows/8299>`__, although this has to be filtered to remove pages reserved by the kernel and internal pages allocated by the runtime, and looks slow - it's easier to wrap the allocation functions and maintain a separate list of user-level allocations.
 Clearing mappings, hashing memory, and indexing by mapped pages all work when restricted to the list of user pages.

-It's a little more complicated than simple sparsity because there are actually two pairs of operations, reserve/release to manage virtual address space and commit/decommit for backing pages.
+It's a little more complicated than simple sparsity because there are many different statuses and the operations overlap.

 In practice fixed-address allocation is never used and instead there are ``mmap NULL`` and ``malloc`` which allocate memory with system-chosen location.
 This means that the program behavior must be observationally equivalent no matter what addresses the system picks.
 The limitations on the system's choice are that the allocation must be suitably aligned and disjoint from all unrevoked allocations.
 (The system can also return an out of memory error, but this doesn't have to result in equivalent behavior so it can be ignored.)

 There is also the C library API alloc/realloc/free for non-page-sized allocations.

-The memory management system uses the pointer API internally, just with a special tag to avoid overlapping with user data.
+The memory management system uses the pointer API internally, just with a special status tag to avoid overlapping with user data.

 Optimizing access
 -----------------